Peter-Moller/sp-server-report/README.md

 `inspect_one_client.sh`
 `inspect_domain.sh`

 The first is intended for an interactive investigation of one specific node.
 A node name is required and an optional number, specifying the number of days back to examine, may be given.

 The second script examines all clients in a given policy domain (required parameter).
 The script produces a web page for the clients in the domain and also a file for every client – see examples below.
 This script is intended to be consumed by admins and end-users alike.
 The overview web page is sent by email to a given recipient and the generated files may be published on a web server.
-An error-page is also generated containing _all_ errors that have occurred; the overview-report (from `inspect_domain.sh`) only contains the most common errors.
-This error-report is (currently) not send by email but only uploaded to a web page (if upload is selected).
+An error-page is also generated containing _all_ errors that have occurred; the overview-report from `inspect_domain.sh` only contains the most common errors.
+This error-report is (currently) not send by email but only uploaded to a web page – if upload is selected.
+The error report creates clickable email links with descriptions for the errors encountered.

 Both scripts are assumed to be run on a linux client with an installed client (or rather, the `dsmadmc` binary) and requires a file, `tsm_secrets.env` (excluded from git; details below).
 In that file, the `id` and `password` to be used by `dsmadmc` must be specified.
 The file can reside in the project directory or in the user home directory.